General Messages > General Topics > Life of Faith

 And holy is His name.

 Mary did not look at things merely from the human point of view.
-She saw beyond mere human thinking and the immediate surroundings.
-She saw things from the spiritual perspective and rejoiced and praised God for the privilege granted to her to be the mother of the Son of God.
-She looked beyond the immediate into the future saying, “For behold, from this time on all generations will count me blessed.”
+She saw things also from the spiritual perspective and rejoiced and praised God for the privilege granted to her to be the mother of the Son of God.
+She looked beyond the immediate into the future saying: “For behold, from this time on all generations will count me blessed”.

-At times, like Mary, we may have to go through situations we may not fully understand or situations that may be difficult.
-This is where the element of trust in God comes in.
-Trust in God enhances the quality as well as the beauty of our relationship with God.
+At times, like Mary, we may have to go through situations we do not fully understand or situations that are difficult.
+This is where faith in God comes in.
+Trust in God enhances the quality and the beauty of our relationship with Him.
 We believe that He is who He has said He is.
 When we say, “Lord God, I worship You.
-You are the perfect God”, these ought not to be empty words.
-If they are truly from our hearts, it would mean that we are able to trust Him through all kinds of situations.
-We trust His wisdom, His love and His faithfulness to bring to pass what He has said.
+You are the perfect God”, these ought not be empty words.
+If they are truly from our hearts, it would mean we are prepared to trust Him through all kinds of situations.
+We would trust His wisdom, His love and His faithfulness to do what He has said.

-It is important to note that the foundation of faith is what God has truly revealed, what God has truly spoken.
-We can be mistaken in thinking God has spoken when He has not.
+We build our faith on what God has truly revealed and spoken.
+But it is possible to be mistaken in thinking God has spoken when He has not.
 If that happens, our faith will be misplaced.

-However there are many things that we know the Lord has clearly revealed.
+However, we know the Lord has revealed many things clearly to us.
 We have no doubt about them.
-The Scriptures reveals to us clearly the attributes of God - His greatness, goodness, power and love.
-God will always be true to His character and to what He has promised.
-For example, He has given the promise of forgiveness and eternal life to those who truly repent and believe in Christ, the assurance that God causes all things to work together for good to those who love God, to those who are called according to His purpose, the promise that if we abide in Christ and He in us, we will bear much fruit.
+We know God is great and good.
+We know He is the God of almighty power and steadfast love.
+We know God will always be true to His character and His promises.
+He has promised forgiveness and eternal life to those who truly repent and believe in Christ, and that if we abide in Christ and He in us, we will bear much fruit.
+We are also assured that God causes all things to work together for good to those who love God, to those who are called according to His purpose.

-We know all these are facts and God will be true to what He has revealed about Himself and His purposes.
-But many situations of life may not seem to tie in with what God has revealed about Himself.
-When we face difficult circumstances in life, we may doubt the love and goodness of God, and our faith in Him may begin to waver.
-And Satan will continue to cast many doubts in our minds: Is God really good?
+We know all these are facts.
+We know God will be true to what He has revealed about Himself and His purposes.
+But many situations of life may not seem to correspond with what God has revealed about Himself.
+When we face difficult circumstances in life, we may find ourselves doubting the love and goodness of God, and our faith in Him may begin to waver.
+And Satan will cast many doubts in our mind: Is God really good?
 Does He really love us?
 Does He really care for us?
 Will He undertake in the situation?
 Is He able to?

 In such circumstances, we have to continue living on the basis of what God has revealed.
-As the Scriptures pronounced of Mary that she is blessed because she believed that there would be a fulfilment of what had been spoken to her, we too can be blessed when we believe that God will fulfil what He has said.
+The Scriptures pronounces Mary blessed because she believed what had been spoken to her would be fulfilled.
+We too can be blessed when we believe that God will fulfil what He has said.

 Hebrews 11:24-29